 Using storm-chasing apps to determine which areas are likely to be hit by inclement weather can be extremely useful when figuring out which areas to target your marketing efforts in.
 People who live in cities affected by storms may be in desperate need of roofing repairs.

 Planning your marketing efforts around the weather forecast can be highly beneficial, both for your business and those whose homes have been damaged by the elements.
 After all, these people will desperately want their roof fixed as soon as possible.
 It does not even need to be a storm necessarily; it could be heavy rainfall or hail.

-A: To market your roofing company you need to have a strategy.
-You can't simply rely on a word-of-mouth any more.
-You need to define your company unique characteristics, target audience, and find effective strategies for applying offline and online marketing approaches.
+To market the roofing company you need to have a strategy.
+You can’t simply rely on word-of-mouth anymore.
+You need to define your company’s unique characteristics, target audience and find effective strategies for applying offline and online marketing approaches.

-A: The question is tricky.
-Let's say you are on a spot with a customer, you should educate him or her about your service.
+The question is tricky.
+Let’s say you are on a spot with a customer, you should educate him or her about your service.
 Don`t pitch from the start.
-If you we speak about increasing sales online, you need to read the article one more time.
-It has plenty of answers for this question.
+If you speak about increasing sales online, you need to read the article one more time.
+It has plenty of answers to this question.

-A: In most cases roofing companies don't have strong online presence or sometimes they don`t have it at all.
+In most cases, roofing companies don’t have a strong online presence or sometimes they don`t have it at all.
 To make your company grow, you need to be visible online implementing different digital marketing techniques.

-A: According to Ziprecruter people working as a Roofing Sales Representative in NYC area are making on average $74,867 per year or the same as the national average annual salary of$74,867.
+According to ZipRecruiter people working as a Roofing Sales Representative in the NYC area are making on average $74,867 per year or the same as the national average annual salary.

 With this guide, you now have plenty of helpful hints and tips on how to market your roofing business, both offline and via the internet.

 Do you have any other questions?
 Perhaps you’re unsure what keywords to choose or how to test your Google Ads campaign.
 Maybe you want to optimize your website or generate even more roofing leads.